Find Top-Rated Heat Pump Installation Contractors in UK

 What is the difference between a single-stage and two-stage heat pump?

 Single-stage heat pumps operate at a single capacity level.
-They either run at full power or are off, which can lead to temperature fluctuations and higher energy bills.
+They either are on or off, which might impact comfort and reduce efficiency.

 Two-stage heat pumps can operate at two capacity levels – low and high.
-The lower setting provides consistent heating or cooling for mild weather conditions, while the higher setting activates for colder or hotter weather, ensuring efficient temperature control in extreme climates.
-Two-stage heat pumps are generally more energy-efficient and offer more consistent temperature control improving home comfort.
+The low-stage setting provides consistent heating or cooling for most days, while the high-stage setting kicks in during extreme temperatures, ensuring efficient temperature control in extreme climates.
+Two-stage heat pumps are generally more energy-efficient and offer better temperature control than single-stage heat pumps.

 What is a ductless mini-split heat pump, and is it right for me?